 Warning: If you think you have vermiculite insulation in your attic, there's a chance it could contain asbestos.
 Don't disturb it!!
 Only attic insulation contractors that are certified to handle and remove asbestos should deal with vermiculite insulation!

 - Seal all attic-to-home air leaks.
 Most attic insulation is not effective at stopping airflow.

 - Duct exhaust fans to the outside.
 Use a tightly constructed box to cover fan housing on the attic side.
 Seal around the duct where it exits the box.
 Seal the perimeter of the box to the drywall on the attic side.

-- Cover openings—such as dropped ceilings, soffits, and bulkheads—into attic area with plywood and seal to the attic side of the ceiling.
+- Cover openings—such as dropped ceilings, soffits, and bulkheads—into the attic area with plywood and seal to the attic side of the ceiling.